 The following unaudited pro forma combined consolidated financial statements are presented to give effect to the purchase agreement and the acquisition of Natural Nutrition Group, Inc. ("NNG") under the purchase method of accounting.
 In addition, the pro forma combined consolidated financial statements are presented to also include the historical and pro forma adjusted information of Sahara Natural Foods, Inc. ("Sahara"), which NNG acquired on January 12, 1999 under the purchase method of accounting. (collectively, the Company's acquisition of NNG and the NNG acquisition of Sahara, are referred to as the "NNG Acquisition").
 The balance sheet assumes that the NNG Acquisition had been consummated on March 31, 1999.
 The statement of operations for the year ended June 30, 1998, assumes that the NNG Acquisition, the July 1, 1998 acquisition of Arrowhead, Terra and Garden of Eatin' (collectively, the "Acquired Companies") and the October 14, 1997 acquisition of Westbrae Natural, Inc. ("Westbrae") had been consummated on July 1, 1997.
 The statement of operations for the nine months ended March 31, 1999 assumes that the NNG Acquisition had been consummated on July 1, 1997.
 Hain management anticipates that it will be able to achieve significant cost synergies and savings as a result of the NNG Acquisition.
 However, in accordance with the rules for presentation of pro forma financial information, no effect to such cost savings has been included herein.
 In addition, the NNG historical results include certain restructuring and other nonrecurring charges for the year ended June 30, 1998 and nine months ended March 31, 1999 that are not expected to continue following the NNG Acquisition.
 The pro forma financial statements are not necessarily indicative of the results of operations or the financial position which would have occurred had the NNG Acquisition, the Acquired Companies acquisition and the Westbrae acquisition been consummated at such times, nor are they necessarily indicative of future results of operations or financial position.
+The allocation of the purchase price of NNG is preliminary and does not reflect the fair value adjustments to the NNG assets and liabilities, since such amounts are not able to be estimated at this time.
+We will determine the fair value of NNG's assets and liabilities through independent appraisals, which will include appraisals of machinery and equipment, patents, trademarks and trade names.
+These adjustments could result in a material variation from the preliminary allocation presented in the pro forma financial statements.
 The unaudited pro forma combined consolidated financial statements should be read in conjunction with the historical consolidated financial statements of Hain, including the notes thereto, incorporated by reference herein and the financial statements of NNG, included herein, and the Acquired Companies, incorporated by reference herein, including the notes thereto.

-March 31, 1999 (in thousands) (Unaudited)
+THE HAIN FOOD GROUP, INC. AND SUBSIDIARIES PRO FORMA COMBINED CONSOLIDATED BALANCE SHEET March 31, 1999 (in thousands) (Unaudited)

-Historio cal Pro Forma Adjustments for NNG Pro Forma as Adjusted for NNG
+Historica 1 Pro Forma Adjustments for NNG Pro Forma as Adjusted for NNG

-Hain NNG Acquisition Acquisition
+Hain NNG Acquisition (Note 1) Acquisition

-nain into Acquisiteron Audarorerou

-(Note 1)

-ASSETS (

-Current assets:
+ASSETS Current assets:

 Cash \$ 442 \$ 27 \$ 469

 Trade accounts receivable, net 22,245 3,679 25,924

 Inventories 18,417 6,471 24,888

-Other current assets 3,865 619 - 4,484
+Other current assets 3,865 619 4,484

 Total current assets 44,969 10,796 55,765

 Property and equipment, net Goodwill and other intangible assets, 7,798 16,452 24,250

-net 129,219 14,366 \$(14,366(1) 60,298 (a) 189,517
+net 129,219 14,366 \$(14,366)(a) 60,298 (a) 189,517

-Deferred financing costs, net 2,008 259 (259)(b) 2,000 (b) 4,008
+Deferred financing costs, net 2,008 259 (259)(b) 4,008

 Other assets 4,885 6,323 11,208

 Total assets \$188,879 \$48,196 \$47,673 \$284,748

-======== ======= ========== ==========
+======= ====== ========= =======